sctdan/SyncroSync/README.md

     1. Select the SyncroSync_vx.zip file and click Next
     1. Assuming it doesn't give any errors, click Import

-1. You'll be prompted to select or create soem Connections.
-This is how Flow authenticates you to various services.
+1. You'll be prompted to select or create some Connections.
+This is how Flow authenticates to various services.
 	1. For each Connection, Select 'New Connection' and select the account to use.